Send the link below via email or IMCopy

 What persuasive appeals could be made in these situations?

-2. A father wants to encourage his son to study harder.
+1. A father wants his teenage son to study more.

-4. A boy asks a girl on a date.
-She acts flattered but shy and indecisive.
+3. A boy asks a girl on a date.
+She acts shy and indecisive.

 (CONSIDER: Logical, Emotional and Authoritative appeals)